 Best Teacher, 9-12: Monica Mills, The Peak School

-Monica Mills never thought she would be a teacher, but she said “the universe brought her to where she needed to be.”
+Monica Mills never thought she would be a teacher, but she said “the universe brought me to where she needed to be.”

 In her eighth year teaching Spanish and history at The Peak School, Mills teaches kids from grades six through 11 as well as advising seniors on their senior projects.